Riverscapes/matBRAT/README.md

 2.0.3

-### How do I get set up? ###

-* Summary of set up
-* Configuration
-* Dependencies
-Matlab, ArcGIS Spatial Analyst, 3D Anlayst & Matlab Fuzzy Logic Toolbox
-* Database configuration
-* How to run tests
-* Deployment instructions

 ### Who do I talk to? ###

 * Repo owner or admin: Joe.Wheaton@usu.edu
 * Other community or team contact: Wally.MacFarlane@usu.edu